apache/solr-site/content/pages/community.md

 Looking to contribute to Solr?
 Read the [instructions](https://cwiki.apache.org/confluence/display/SOLR/HowToContribute) on contributing and then submit a patch!

+## Code of Conduct ##

+For a large and diverse community like ours to be friendly, welcoming and respectful, we recognize the need for some guidelines.
+The project follows [Apache's Code of Conduct](https://www.apache.org/foundation/policies/conduct) statement.
+Please take some time to read and understand it.

+If any member of this community experience a breach of this CoC, you may refer to the link above, and escalate to the PMC if the problematic behaviour persists.

 ## Version Control ##

 The Solr source code resides in the Apache [GIT](http://git.apache.org) repository.
 Various GIT clients